Rathbone Greenbank Investments

 Fossil fuel exploration exclusion - direct involvement

-The fund manager excludes companies with direct involvement in fossil fuel exploration (eg coal, oil and gas companies)
+Excludes companies and other assets with direct involvement in fossil fuel exploration (eg coal, oil and gas companies)

-Require net zero action plan from all/most companies
+Require net zero action plan from all / most companies

 Social policy

-Find funds that have policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and adherence to internationally recognised codes such as the UN Global Compact).
-Funds with social policies typically avoid companies with low standards or work to encourage higher standards.
+Has policies which set out their approach to social issues (e.g. human rights, labour standards, equal opportunities, child labour and/or adherence to internationally recognised codes such as the UN Global Compact).
+Strategies with social policies typically avoid companies with low standards and/or work to encourage higher standards.
 See fund information for detail.

 Labour standards policy

-Find funds that have a labour standards policy - which can be expected to mean that the fund will invest in / favour companies that have higher standards in this area - although fund strategies can vary significantly (as with all policy areas).
+Has a labour standards policy - likely to mean they will invest in / favour companies that have higher employment related standards and avoid those with low standards.
+Strategies vary.
 See eg https://www.ilo.org/international-labour-standards

 Favours companies with strong social policies